 According to the National Institute of Mental Health, 8.4% of U.S. adults had at least one episode of major depression in 2020.
 Coping with an episode of depression can be difficult because episodes involve symptoms like persistent feelings of sadness, difficulty concentrating, and lack of interest in usual activities.

 There is treatment available to alleviate these depression symptoms, but when you’re in the midst of them, it’s natural to wonder, “How long does depression last?”
 While every situation is different, the information below can help you understand what to expect.

 There is no single, perfect answer to “How long does depression last?”
 Each person is unique and will experience depression in a different way.
 Some people may have a mild episode of depression and fully recover with treatment, whereas others may have severe or recurring episodes.
 It is impossible to determine exactly how long an episode will last or whether a person will relapse after undergoing treatment and entering remission.

 There are certain factors that can increase the likelihood that a person will experience chronic depression.
 For instance, one recent study found that older people were more likely to have persistent depression (lasting two years) when compared to younger adults.

 Some other risk factors for persistent depression include:

 - Environmental factors

-Differences based upon diagnosis
+Differences based on diagnosis

-When people use the term “depression” they are often referring to major depressive disorder, which is a mood disorder included in the Diagnostic and Statistical Manual of Mental Disorders.
-To meet diagnostic criteria for major depression, a person must experience depression symptoms most of the day, every day, for at least 2 weeks.
+When people use the term “depression,” they are often referring to major depressive disorder, which is a mood disorder included in the Diagnostic and Statistical Manual of Mental Disorders.
+To meet the diagnostic criteria for major depression, a person must experience depression symptoms most of the day, every day, for at least 2 weeks.

 While episodes of depression need to last at least two weeks to meet diagnostic criteria, they can last longer than this, depending upon the severity of a person’s symptoms and their risk factors.